The Mount Polley mining disaster was one of the worst environmental disasters in Canadian history.

 In most instances, he continued, those companies don’t have the resources to do full restoration.

-To prove how easy it is to stake a claim, in 2017 Sellars did just that on the Former Mining Minister Bill Bennett’s home property.
+To prove how easy it is to stake a claim, Sellars did just that in 2017 on former Mining Minister Bill Bennett’s home property.

 Photo: Laurie Hamelin/APTN.

-She was the chair of the group First Nations Women Advocating Responsible Mining at the time.
+She was chair of the group First Nations Women Advocating Responsible Mining, at the time.

 Sellars said it cost her less than $200 to stake the claim.